ballerina-platform/ballerina-dev-website/learn/why-ballerina/concurrent.md

 }
 ```

 Worker message passing (via Ballerina’s `send (->)` and `receive (<-)` actions) is used for communication between workers.
-The compiler also explicitly verifies that the `send` and `receive` actions are in a consistent state in order to avoid any deadlock scenarios at runtime.
+The compiler also explicitly verifies that the `send` and `receive` actions are in a consistent state to avoid any deadlock scenarios at runtime.

 The `@strand` annotation can be used on a named worker or start action to make the corresponding strand run on a separate thread.